SPGryphons/GryphonCTF2018-Challenges/challenges/programming/TooTedious/README.md

 Do your best to find the flag.

 ## Disclaimer

-There are no spaces in the flag
+There are no spaces in the flag.

-All letters of the flag must be entered in caps
+All letters of the flag must be entered in caps.

 *Creator - kon8387*